Vroom & Dreesmann

+Vroom & Dreesmann (V&D) was a Dutch chain of department stores founded in 1887.

-In 2015, V&D operated 67 branches throughout the Netherlands, three of which were branded as La Place, V&D's former subsidiary restaurant chain which had in-house and standalone restaurants throughout the country.
-The department stores sold, among others, clothing and shoes, jewelry, cosmetics, books, home-entertainment products, electric goods, stationery, cards and posters, furniture and homewares.
+In 2015, V&D operated 67 branches throughout the Netherlands, of which 64 department stores and 3 standalone locations of La Place, V&D's former subsidiary restaurant chain which had in-house and standalone restaurants throughout the country.
+The department stores' product range included clothing and shoes, jewelry, cosmetics, books, home-entertainment products, electric goods, stationery, cards and posters, furniture and homewares.
 Most branches also had a La Place in-house restaurant, a travel agent and an ATM.
 Larger branches also had a bakery.

 Foundation and expansion, 1887–1972

 Vroom & Dreesmann was founded in 1887 by Willem Vroom and Anton Dreesmann.
-The first branch opened in Weesperstraat in Amsterdam.
+The first branch opened in Weesperstraat[nl] in Amsterdam.

 The company expanded rapidly throughout the Netherlands until 1972.

 Vroom & Dreesmann hits a plateau, 1972–2007

 Vroom & Dreesmann was reorganized into Vendex in 1972 and Vendex International in 1982.
 In 1987, the in-house restaurant chain La Place was opened.
 In 1988, Anton Dreesman was replaced as the company's CEO with Abraham Verhoef.
 In 1999, Vendex merged with Koninklijke Bijenkorf Beheer (KBB), the parent company of retail chains De Bijenkorf and Hema, and was renamed into Vendex KBB.
 It also inherited KBB's royal designation "Koninklijk".

 In 2004, Vendex KBB was sold to a new investor group that included KKR, Alpinvest and Permira.
 It lost its royal designation as a result, yet was allowed to keep the K in its name.
 In 2005, Vendex KBB changed its name into Maxeda.